bhavyagada/watdat/README.md

 Are you tired of copying and pasting text into an AI for explanations?
 This browser extension simplifies this process.

-Just highlight any text, press `Ctrl-Shift-E` (Firefox) or `Ctrl+E` (chrome), and receive an instant AI-generated explanation.
+Just highlight any text, press `Ctrl-Shift-E` (Firefox) or `Ctrl+E` (Chrome), and receive an instant AI-generated explanation.
 This way, you can maintain your flow without the hassle of manual copy-pasting.

 ## Demo